 - Offer opportunities to partner with primary care providers

 - Offer opportunities for telemedicine services.
-Telemedicine is an alternative to the routine face-to-face doctor’s visit.
-Telemedicine allows a decrease in the distance family’s travel for medical appointments by providing real time, interactive communication between patients and health professionals.
+Telemedicine is an alternative to routine face-to-face doctor’s visits.
+Telemedicine allows a decrease in the distance families travel for medical appointments by providing real-time, interactive communication between patients and health professionals.
 Telemedicine uses audio and visual equipment from a mobile/local site.

 - Provide specialty care for the following: